 New Orleans Brings Some High-Energy Locals

-From the beginning, our trip started high-energy.
+From the beginning, the 2018 trip started high-energy.
 We had an overzealous and VERY friendly Uber driver Corey pick us up from the airport.
 The conversation gave talk radio a run for its money, as we learned a great deal about the city and what to check out.
 We already had a pretty formidable list, but we definitely entertain recommendations.
 We learned that New Orleans was celebrating its tri-centennial (very cool).
 And New Orleans was named the “No. 1 Travel Destination for the year.”

 (This seemed a bit dubious — not that we didn’t expect New Orleans to make some serious travel destination lists, but without some attribution, we wondered if it wasn’t on this Uber driver’s list every year.
 Low and behold, I stand corrected.
 The New York Times named New Orleans the No. 1 Place to Go in 2018.)